 The deployment information in both maps comes out of USAC’s High Cost Universal Broadband (HUBB) portal, which collects and tracks CAF broadband deployment data.
 Carriers have until March 1 annually to submit and certify data in the HUBB for all locations deployed with CAF support during the previous calendar year.
 This information includes address, latitude and longitude coordinates, carrier name, filing year and available speeds.
 (Both maps include data tables that allow users to filter the underlying information by state, CAF program, carrier name, filing year and speed tier.)
 USAC independently verifies deployment to a sample of locations reported in the HUBB each year to monitor carrier compliance with CAF build-out obligations.

-1. Connect America Fund Phase II Model (CAF II) provided set monthly payments based on a cost model to “price cap carriers” to build broadband service with speeds of at least 10 megabits per second downstream and one megabit per second upstream (10/1 Mbps) to a specific number of fixed locations in areas eligible for funding.
+1. Connect America Fund Phase II Model (CAF II) provided set monthly payments based on a cost model to “price cap carriers” to deploy broadband service with speeds of at least 10 megabits per second downstream and one megabit per second upstream (10/1 Mbps) to a specific number of fixed locations in areas eligible for funding.
 The CAF Phase II Model support term initially ran from 2015 to 2020, and all participating carriers then elected an optional seventh year of support for 2021.
 CAF II Model carriers had until the end of 2021 to complete deployment and had to meet interim deployment milestones.

 2. Connect America Fund Phase II Auction (CAF II Auc) provides set monthly payments to entities that successfully bid in a 2018 competitive reverse auction to deploy broadband in areas where the incumbent price cap carrier did not accept CAF II Model funding and other price cap areas that are most costly to serve.
 CAF II Auction payments began in 2019 on a rolling basis, with support terms running 10 years.
 CAF II Auction carriers have until the end of 2025 to complete deployment and must meet interim deployment milestones.

-3. Alternative Connect America Cost Model (ACAM) provides set monthly payments based on a cost model to “rate of return” carriers to build broadband to a specific number of fixed locations in areas eligible for funding.
+3. Alternative Connect America Cost Model (ACAM) provides set monthly payments based on a cost model to “rate of return” carriers to deploy broadband to a specific number of fixed locations in areas eligible for funding.
 Revised ACAM increased model-based support for existing ACAM carriers to meet expanded broadband buildout obligations.
 The Original ACAM support term – for carriers that elected to participate in the Original ACAM program, but not Revised ACAM – runs from 2017 to 2026.
 Original ACAM carriers have until the end of 2026 to complete deployment and must meet interim deployment milestones.
 The Revised ACAM support term runs from 2019 to 2028.
 Revised ACAM carriers have until the end of 2028 to complete deployment and must meet interim deployment milestones.
 ACAM locations in the CAF Map include locations funded by both the Original and Revised ACAM programs.

-4. Alternative Connect America Cost Model (ACAM II) provides set monthly payments based on a cost model to “rate of return” carriers that voluntarily elected to transition from CAF BLS funding to model-based support to build broadband to a specific number of fixed locations in areas eligible for funding.
+4. Alternative Connect America Cost Model (ACAM II) provides set monthly payments based on a cost model to “rate of return” carriers that voluntarily elected to transition from CAF BLS funding to model-based support to deploy broadband to a specific number of fixed locations in areas eligible for funding.
 The ACAM II support term runs from 2017 to 2028.
 ACAM II carriers have until the end of 2028 to complete deployment and must meet interim deployment milestones.

 6. Rural Broadband Experiments (RBE) provides set monthly payments to telecommunications carriers that successfully bid to deploy broadband in unserved price cap areas, including rural areas that are the costliest to serve.
 The RBE support term runs from 2015 to 2025.
 RBE carriers must meet interim and final deployment milestones on a rolling basis.